 ‘If you’ve met one person with autism………..you’ve met one person with autism’ ref: Dr Stephen Shore.

 Although autistic people share common difficulties, every single person is unique.
-They have taught me so very much, for which I am eternally grateful.
+I have met some remarkable individuals who have taught me so very much, for which I am eternally grateful.
 My training and experience enables me to offer a broad perspective on autism to a wide variety of audiences.
-I aim to provide people with the knowledge, skills and understanding required to provide effective help and support to people with autism.
+Through face to face training I aim to provide people with the knowledge, skills and understanding required to provide effective help and support to people with autism.